eloparco/Electronic-Student-Record-Management-System/resources/use_cases/story_6.md

 **Stakeholders' interests**:
 * the teacher assigns grades to students based on their merits so could keep track on their work

-**Precondition**:  Student must be present and cannot repeating a score in the same day.
+**Precondition**:  student must be present and cannot repeating a score in the same day

+**Success Guarantees**: a grade is assign to a student

 **Main success scenario**:
 1. Teacher provides authentication information